JimHokanson/blog/blog/2021/2021_02_windows_support_programs/readme.md

 This program helps you to determine what other programs on your computer your program needs to run.
 This has been immensely helpful for mex files (basically dll files for MATLAB), since it can easily show you files that are needed to run that are not available.

-For example here's a screenshot of loading a mex file (temporarily renamed to .dll) clearly showing that a thread library was missing.
+For example here's a screenshot of loading a mex file clearly showing that a thread library, "libwinpthread-1.dll", was missing.

 <img src="screen_01__turtle_json.png">

-When I had properly linked the thread library into my library (statically linked, that dependency disappeared).
+When I had properly linked the thread library into my library (statically linked), that dependency disappeared.
 Thus my file was ready to distribute to other people without needing to make sure that I also sent them the thread dll.
 Note, the libmex and libmx files are part of MATLAB and will be properly detected when MATLAB is running (so the fact that they are missing is OK).

 <img src="screen_05_good.png">